-Neighbourhood planning is a key part of the Localism Act.
-It gives greater powers to local communities to shape the development of their area by preparing planning policies at a local level.
+Neighbourhood planning is a key part of the Localism Act, providing greater powers to local communities in shaping the development of their area, through preparing planning policies at a local level.

-In Milton Keynes borough, Neighbourhood Planning is led by Parish and Town Councils working with their communities.
-Milton Keynes Council provides technical support and is responsible for making the necessary decisions at key stages of the Neighbourhood Plan preparation process.
+In the Milton Keynes borough, parish and town councils work with the community to lead neighbourhood planning.
+Milton Keynes Council provides technical support and is responsible for the decisions at key stages of the neighbourhood plan preparation process.

 Neighbourhood Development Plans

-Producing a Neighbourhood Development Plan provides an exciting opportunity for communities to become directly involved in planning policy.
-A plan allows the local community to create a vision and planning policies for the use and development of land in its area, for example, where new homes and businesses can be built and what they should look like.
+Creating a vision and planning policies for the use and development of land in the area (e.g. where new homes can be built and what they must look like).

-We encourage parishes to seek advice and support from us early in the development of their plan as this can help to:
+We encourage parishes to seek our advice and support in creating Neighbourhood Development Plans to:

-- Ensure the plan meets legal and other requirements
+- Ensure they meet legal and other requirements

 - Reduce the risk of costly and lengthy examinations